HTTP Status Code Lookup

 HTTP Status Codes — Complete Reference for 100 to 511

 Every HTTP response from a server includes a three-digit status code that tells the client what happened.
 Codes are grouped into five categories: 1xx (informational), 2xx (success), 3xx (redirection), 4xx (client error), and 5xx (server error).
 This reference lists all 60+ registered codes with names, descriptions, common use cases, and links to the RFCs that define them.
-Filter by category, search by number or keyword, or copy any code to your clipboard for documentation, bug reports, or commit messages.
+Each card also carries engineering badges — Cacheable (per the RFC 9111 heuristically-cacheable set), Retryable (safe to auto-retry with backoff), Keeps method, and Passes SEO equity — so on-call engineers writing retry, cache, or redirect layers can answer at a glance whether a code is safe to retry or cache.
+Filter by category or by Cacheable/Retryable, search by number or keyword with curl/Postman/observability workflows in mind, and review the Retry-After, X-RateLimit and RFC 7807 Problem Details guidance in the FAQ.

 What's the difference between 401 Unauthorized and 403 Forbidden?